 50) How many runner-ups will be awarded?
 Number is dependent on the number of contestants.
 It will range from 0-4.

 51) Will tickets be available to purchase at the venue?
 Yes.
 Additional tickets will be available at the door.
 The cost of the tickets are $40 each.

 52) Can parents and family take pictures or video, in the audience, during the pageant?
 No photography.
-Our official pageant photographer, Rod Aberegg, will be capturing high quality photos for you to purchase.
-We will also be having South West Video in attendance to film the pageant.
+Our official pageant photographer will be capturing high quality photos for you to purchase.
+We will also be having a film crew in attendance to film the pageant.

 53) How do I order photos or a video?
 Photo packages include interview, rehearsal and show pictures.
-Order form is included in the contestant packet or will be available pageant weekend.
+Order form will be posted in the contestant group or will be available pageant weekend.
 Video orders are separate.
 More details, about ordering the video, to follow

 54) Can my supporters bring signs to support me?
 Yes!
 They may have signs, but we ask that they are courteous to those around them.
 Everyone wants to see the show!
 They may be asked to lower them if disturbing the audience or photographer/videographer view.
 NO noisemakers of any kind are allowed!

 55) Will a chaperone/helper be allowed backstage during the pageant?
 For the elementary divisions, we will allow only one (1) female chaperone in the dressing room area.
 This parent will be given a special stamp to identify them.
 The chosen chaperone will still need a ticket to watch the show, after changing their contestant; they may go back in forth to watch the show and change their contestant.
 The designated chaperone, or any other family and friends, will not be allowed in the backstage area.
 We will have our production staff in that area to assist the girls to the stage.
 Enjoy from the audience!
 At the conclusion of the pageant, one female family member/chaperone is allowed to assist with gathering your items.
 All contestants are required to stay backstage until the end of the pageant.